-If you make a wave near the ball floating in the lake, the waves will be pushed to the lake, but the ball will not pushed out and only vibrate in place.
-This is because when the wave propagates, the medium vibrates only in place and does not move with the wave.
+If you make a wave near the ball floating in the lake, the waves will be pushed to the lake, but the ball will not be pushed out and only vibrate in place.
+When the wave propagates, the medium vibrates only in place and does not move with the wave.

 Deep water wave and shallow water wave